Entry planning

 Open related page

 Visa-free access, transit policies, and document requirements are not static travel tips.
-Travelers should verify final decisions with current official sources before booking.
+The current 30-day visa-free window ends at 24:00 on December 31, 2026 (Beijing time), so verify the final decision against a current official source before booking.

 National Immigration Administration